JustinSunli/SharpTask/docs/052-import-design-table/index.md

 The task is used to import design table into Solidworks Part or Assembly.
  - The file(s) against which it is executed should have a Design Table Feature existing in the Configurations Tab
- - The task works best with ""Export Design Table""
+ - The task works best with `Export Design Table`
  - Excel can show additional popup messages which require user input during process.
 Pop up could be disabled using the method from this article   [Link to Microsoft]("https://support.microsoft.com/en-au/kb/948615" )
  - Task can works with Solidworks Part and Assembly files